-Adhere to the principal of minimal usage.
+Adhere to the principle of minimal usage.

 This principal provides access privileges to users only to the extent they need it to do their jobs.
 If someone needs to work with 15 files, make sure she doesn’t have access to all your files.
-Have a means to monitor and enforce material exceptions.
+Have the means to monitor and enforce material exceptions.

 The principle of minimal usage is about balance.
 You want to empower the techs you work with to give your customers the best possible support, but when it comes to high-security data it’s important to ensure that only the highest-level techs have access to the data.

-This protects your customers, your company and the techs from making mistakes with the data.
+This protects your customers, your company, and the techs from making mistakes with the data.